 From 16h30 boats extend their routes from Sathorn to Asiatique Riverfront.

-* Tha Maharaj (Close to the Grand Palace, next to the amulets market)
+* Tha Maharaj (Grand Palace, next to the amulets market)

 * Wat Arun pier

 6/1.
 Yodpiman (Pakklong Talad – Flower Market)

 Canal Saen Saep

 Through this canal the boats connect the district of Rattanakosin with Siam and Sukhumvit.